Book Review The Nutmeg's Curse

 Storyline

-The Nutmeg’s Curse – Parables for A Planet In Crisis as the name might suggest is about the ecological crisis planet earth is facing.
-The author draws our attention to how colonialism has destroyed our planet in the past and still destroying our planet in other forms of colonization.
-In the last fifty years the many wars we fought, the rapid industrialization, the ever-increasing consumerism, and the growth of unchecked capitalism have all led to what the author calls “omnicide”.
+The Nutmeg’s Curse – Parables for A Planet in Crisis, as the name might suggest, is about the ecological crisis planet Earth is facing.
+The author draws our attention to how colonialism has destroyed our planet in the past and is still destroying our planet in other forms of colonization.
+In the last fifty years, the many wars we fought, the rapid industrialization, the ever-increasing consumerism, and the growth of unchecked capitalism have all led to what the author calls “omnicide”.

 Inside the Book